-If applicable, awardees who already have up to date, signed forms in Certifications, Assurances and Other Statements of the Recipient, an Additional Help for ADS 303 with the award approval may simply submit a signed Affirmation of Certifications: A Mandatory Reference for ADS Chapter 303.
+If applicable, awardees who already have up to date, signed forms in Certifications, Assurances and Other Statements of the Recipient, an Additional Help for ADS 303 with the award approval may simply submit a signed Affirmation of Certifications.
+Refer to ADS Chapter 303 for guidance.
 Awardees should also write-in the awardee, host country or region names, and USAID award number underneath the signatures.